tfsec/tfsec.github.io/_docs/google/compute/enable-shielded-vm.md

 ---
+title: google-compute-enable-shielded-vm
-title: Instances should have Shielded VM enabled
+description: Instances should have Shielded VM enabled
 shortcode: google-compute-enable-shielded-vm
 legacy:
 summary: Instances should have Shielded VM enabled